 We have plenty of company.
-During the 20 years between 1970 and 1990, one third of all U.S. cities lost population.
+During the 20 years between 1970 and 1990, one third of all U.S. cities lost population (the number we used in last week’s post was for world cities).
 And yet, what is strange about our shrinking city is its location.

 Most cities undergoing these changes are Midwestern industrial cities, notably Detroit, St. Louis, and Cleveland.
 And while Memphis has propped up its population through annexation, like these Midwestern cities, our density has been cut in half.